 Everyone wants healthy and strong nails and for good reason.
 Not only can healthy nails be incredibly beautiful, but they also reflect the greater health of the rest of your body and show that you are getting all the right vitamins and minerals required for a healthy lifestyle.
-In order to make your nails as healthy as possible, you will want to make sure that you are getting enough of the best vitamins to strengthen nails, such as biotin, B-12, folate, zinc, iron, magnesium, and omega-3 fatty acids.
+In order to make your nails as healthy as possible, you will want to make sure that you are getting enough of the best vitamins for nail strength, such as biotin, B-12, folate, zinc, iron, magnesium, and omega-3 fatty acids.

 The best way to do this is to try to eat well-balanced meals that contain all of these vitamins and minerals.
 Alternatively, you may want to augment your diet with some of the great dietary supplements on the market, and this is especially the case if you have certain dietary restrictions such as those required by vegetarian and vegan diets.
 With innovative and trusted brands that offer a wide range of supplements for nail health, you can rest assured that your nails will be looking as beautiful as possible.